Discover a timeless path for cultivating compassion, courage, patience, and wisdom in daily life.

 What You’ll Experience

-Practice patience as strength
+Practice patience as a form of strength

 Course Structure & Module Highlights